SUI-Components/sui/packages/sui-ci/README.md

 ## Requirements

-Right now, it relies on some environemnt variables:
+Right now, it relies on some environment variables:
 * `GH_TOKEN`: GitHub Personal Access Token of the user that will create the status of the commit.

 ## Usage